Chapter 3 · System Design Fundamentals

 A Framework for System Design Interviews

-Open-ended design questions feel chaotic only when you walk in without a plan.
-Here is a four-step routine that turns the next 45 minutes into a guided conversation about tradeoffs.
+Open-ended design questions only feel chaotic when you walk in without a plan.
+Here is a four-step routine that turns the next 45 minutes into a calm, guided conversation about trade-offs.

 Open the companion slides